 It’s also used to validate your identity and protect against fraudulent transactions.

 This is partly why, when you buy something online, you nearly always have to provide your billing address.

 Merchants frequently require you to provide both your billing address and your billing postcode.

 The billing postcode is an added measure of security since UK cards don’t typically display the postcode on the card itself.

 This forces thieves to find other ways to obtain this code, which of course, is a hurdle that disincentivizes card information theft.

-The UK also uses the Address Verification System (AVS), which verifies your billing address during card-not-present transactions.
+The UK also uses the Address Verification Service (AVS), which verifies your billing address during card-not-present transactions.

 The system checks the numeric portions of the address, such as the street number and postcode, against the information on file with the card issuer.

 Your billing address should probably be your home address, although this can vary.